btkostner/dotfiles/README.md

 - [UTM](https://getutm.app/) for virtual machines.
 Honestly, I don't use virtual machines that much, but when I do, UTM is the best option I've found.

 - [Zed](https://zed.dev/) for code editing.
-It's a native code editor that's _super_ fast.
-It doesn't support all of the languages I use yet, but it does most of what I need.
-For everything that Zed doesn't handle (or is too annoying for), I use VSCode.
+It's a native code editor that's _super_ fast and the AI features are pretty handy.

 3) I have some small utility apps that I use a ton.
 These include: